GHK-Cu mastery course

 GHK-Cu is one of the most studied copper peptides in existence, with over 60 peer-reviewed publications spanning wound healing, dermatology, gene expression, and regenerative medicine.

-In the units ahead, you'll learn exactly how this tiny tripeptide works: the copper delivery system, collagen synthesis, anti-inflammatory cascades, gene expression patterns, and practical applications from skincare to wound healing.
-Each claim will be traced back to its primary research source.
+In the units ahead you will see exactly how this tiny tripeptide works: the copper delivery system, collagen synthesis, anti-inflammatory cascades, gene-expression patterns, and practical applications from skincare to wound healing.
+Each claim is tied back to its primary research source so you can see, section by section, what counts as solid evidence and what is extrapolation.

 32.1%